 WSU employees with supervisory responsibility must take immediate action to end offending conduct and protect the well-being of the complainant.
 Supervisors must take such interim measures in consultation with CCR, HRS, and the WSU Division of the Attorney General’s Office.

 In addition, WSU employees with supervisory responsibility must report all incidents of discrimination and discriminatory harassment to CCR, including incidents that do not involve sexual harassment or sexual misconduct.
 All other WSU employees are strongly encouraged to report such incidents.

 If Sex or Gender-Based Violence is Reported to You

 Below are some resources for survivors and advocates of sex and gender-based violence.

 If sex or gender-based violence was reported to you, you can help the reporter locate resources for reporting, advocacy, healing, and safety.

 If you learn of sex or gender-based violence, you may experience something referred to as “secondary trauma.”
 If you need to speak with somebody about your concerns, you can reach out to:

 Reporting to the Police

 Anyone who has experienced or witnessed sexual misconduct, sexual assault, stalking, domestic violence, or another crime may choose to report the incident to the police.
 WSU’s process is separate from the criminal process and can be pursued simultaneously.
-In most cases, CCR will defer to the complainant’s wishes regarding whether to contact police and/or file a complaint; however, there are situations in which the safety of the WSU community or other considerations may require CCR to report an incident to police.
+In most cases, CCR will defer to the complainant’s wishes regarding whether to contact the police and/or file a complaint; however, there are situations in which the safety of the WSU community or other considerations may require CCR to report an incident to the police.
 CCR will attempt to inform the complainant of its decision when this occurs.